iPrunes - Open Source Aquaponics

-Once you understand it, upload it to the Pi and execute the program
+Once you understand it, upload it to the Pi and execute the program.

-Remember you can set your own timing's for however you want to control your system.
+Remember you can set your own timings for however you want to control your system.

 Once your happy with the way your control system is scheduled you can add it to the Cron Jobs file.

 This will allow the program to run on restart automatically!
-Use the link below to understand this better! no point me repeating whats been written better elsewhere!
+Use the link below to understand this better!
+No point me repeating what's been written better elsewhere!

-Your done and congratulations for getting yourself this far.
+You're done and congratulations for getting yourself this far.

-Please proceed to the last step
+Please proceed to the last step.

 Step 27: Finish Line